edzhelyov/s9-e1/README.md

 Additional block syntax is available for all elements.
 Instead of specifying the attributes as hash you can do that in a block.
 The attributes are grouped into logical method and differ from the w3c specification names.

+The example from above will become:

+    svg = Batik::SVG.new(width: 200, height: 200) do
+      rectangle do
+        coordinates 10, 10
+        dimensions 100, 180
+        color :fill => 'cyan'
+      end
+      circle do
+        coordinates 10, 20
+        radius 5
+        color :fill => 'black'
+      end
+      circle do
+        coordinates 10, 170
+        radius 5
+        fill => 'black'
+      end
+    end

+    svg.text do
+      coordinates 40, 160
+      body 'Signature at the bottom'
+    end

 Here is complete list of the methods that are available in the block:

 * `coordinates(x, y)` - coordinate of the top-left point for rectangular objects or the center for circular